datajoint/datajoint-github-page/gettingstarted.md

 * **foreign keys**
 	In many cases, you want to introduce a dependency on entries in other tables.
 For example, each trial is associated with a unique subject.
 This kind of relation is expressed with [Foreign keys](/2015/05/05/foreignkeys/).
 They are declared by including the line

 	```
 	-> <package>.<AnotherBaseRelvar>
 	```

-	where `package.AnotherBaseRelvar` is the [base relvar](/2015/05/05/baserelvars/) class name of the referenced table.
+	in Matlab. where `package.AnotherBaseRelvar` is the [base relvar](/2015/05/05/baserelvars/) class name of the referenced table.
 For example, in the `Trials` class, we define the foreign key `subj.Subjects`.
 However, we also need another primary key to allow for several trials.
 If the primary keys were just the foreign key, we could only have one trial per subject.

 	```
 	subj.Trials (manual)                      # info about trials